mcbookshelf/bookshelf/docs/modules/view.md

 **`#bs.view:help`**

-Execute commands based on what an entity sees.
+Execute commands based on what an entity is looking at.

 ```{image} /_imgs/modules/view.png
 :align: center